orbitdb/field-manual/01 Tutorial/README.md

 * A modern web browser (Firefox, Chrome, Edge, etc)
 * Node.js installed

-## Conventions

-* Read this tutorial in order, the learning builds on itself other over time.
-* You will switch between writing and reading code, and *What Just Happened* sections that explain in depth what happens on a technical level when the code is run.
-* OrbitDB works in both node.js and in the browser, and this tutorial will not focus on one or the other.
-Stay on your toes.
-* This tutorial is not only OS-agnostic and editor-agnostic, it's also folder structure agnostic.
-All of the code examples are designed to work if applied in order, regardless of which js file they are in.
-Thus folder and file names for code are avoided.
-* `async` and `await` are used prominently.
-Feel free to replace those with explicit `Promise` objects if you're feeling daring.

-You can start a new OrbitDB project in either the browser or the command line.

 ## What will I build?

 You will build an app that provides royalty-free sheet music on-demand for musicians, based on their instrument.